-The CENTER for Advanced Periodontal and Implant Therapy offers a cutting edge dry socket treatment that utilizes regenerative medicine and achieves amazing results.
-The NoDrySocket treatment is one of the best options for easing the pain and discomfort of AO as soon as possible.
+The CENTER for Advanced Periodontal and Implant Therapy offers a cutting edge dry socket prevention that utilizes regenerative medicine and achieves amazing results.
+The NoDrySocket prevention is one of the best options for easing the pain and discomfort of AO as soon as possible.
 NoDrySocket involves taking a small sample of a patient’s blood and placing it in a centrifuge in order to separate the healing platelets and plasma cells from the red blood cells.
 The resulting advanced platelet-rich fibrin is placed in the socket and functions exactly like a blood clot, encouraging the tissue to heal.
 The NoDrySocket system can be performed immediately following a tooth removal to ensure that even patients with a high risk of tooth extraction complications do not experience the painful condition.

 Learn more about dry sockets at WebMD.com.